Post By rolygate

 - It is possible that vaping could be made 10,000 times safer than smoking, assuming you felt it worth the trouble of examining every factor for risk and then taking steps to reduce any perceived elevation of risk

-- It is possible that vaping could be made almost as risky as smoking, if you wish to indulge in extreme vaping while using the cheapest hardware and refills
+- It is even possible that vaping might perhaps be made as high-risk as almost 1/20th or even 1/10th the risk of smoking, if you wish to indulge in extreme vaping while using the cheapest hardware and refills

 Nobody knows the answers to such questions, and several decades will need to elapse before things are clearer.